AxisCommunications/acap-computer-vision-sdk-examples/parameter-api-cpp/README.md

 where `<password>` is the password to the `root` user.

-Finally install the Docker image to the device.
+Finally install the application image to the device.
 This can be done through a registry or directly.
 In this case, the direct transfer is used by piping the compressed application directly to the device's docker client:

 ```sh
 docker save $APP_NAME | docker --tlsverify --host tcp://$DEVICE_IP:$DOCKER_PORT load